adambard/learnxinyminutes-docs/visualbasic.html.markdown

     'One - I'm using numbers to help with the above navigation when I come back 'later to build it.

-    'We use private subs to seperate different sections of the program.
+    'We use private subs to separate different sections of the program.
     Private Sub HelloWorldOutput()
         'Title of Console Application
-        Console.Title = "Hello World Ouput | Learn X in Y Minutes" 'Use Console.Write("") or Console.WriteLine("") to print outputs.
+        Console.Title = "Hello World Output | Learn X in Y Minutes" 'Use Console.Write("") or Console.WriteLine("") to print outputs.
         'Followed by Console.Read() alternatively Console.Readline()
         'Console.ReadLine() prints the output to the console.